 As you can see in the above picture, the carrots did make the mac ‘n cheese a bit more orangey in color, but my toddler ate it up.
 Butternut squash was my personal favorite because it makes the mac ‘n cheese slightly sweet and doesn’t change the color.
-Added bonus: butternut squash is fibrous (to combat any unintentional carb overload).
+Added bonus: butternut squash is fibrous (to combat any unintentional carb overload or constipation).

 The end result?